taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 3

 We're back to the day when Asoka meets the Automata Clan.
 The feast is over, and the tables have been cleared.
 The crowd in the Central Hearth ranges from babes-in-arms to silver haired grandmothers, but the Elders with interdermal shields and time spent in the Underground Cities are clustered towards the center.
 The sun is just past midday.
-Min stands
+Min is standing with her hand on a waist-high pedestal of [amythest quartz](https://en.wikipedia.org/wiki/Amethyst).
+The eSyrup bubble overhead shows Min's POV of the Peacekeepers destructive rampage through the re-grown forest